 - 4 large eggs

-- In a large bowl, combine the melted butter and brown sugar.
-Add the eggs and vanilla, stir until combined then vigorously stir for 30 seconds.
-Fold in the sourdough discard and vanilla.
-Stir in the the flour and salt.
+- In a large bowl, combine 12 oz unsalted butter and 24 oz brown sugar.
+Add4 large eggs and 1 ½ tablespoons vanilla extract, stir until combined then vigorously stir for 30 seconds.
+Fold in 8 oz sourdough discard.
+Stir in 12 ½ oz all purpose flour and ½ teaspoon table salt.
 Spread the batter into the pan.

 - Bake until the center springs back when lightly pressed and a toothpick inserted in the center comes out with wet crumbs, about 30 minutes.